Jake-Young/AI-NI-Academy/README.md

 If you are not sure of any of the requirements refer to the example tutorial in the repository.

 ## Tutorials In Progress :
+- Let us know if you want to get involved!